 There are two types of children in foster care — those who are temporarily in custody and will likely be reunified with their family, and those who are likely to have parental rights terminated, and become eligible for adoption.
 There are also some children who are already eligible for adoption; for the most part, they tend to be older.

 Most often, children enter the foster system because of abuse, neglect, or mental health or addiction problems in their original homes.
-As the Dave Thomas Foundation for Adoption found in their 2013 National Foster Care Adoption Attitudes Survey, there is still the widespread misperception that children who enter foster care are “juvenile delinquents,” but that is not the case.
+As the Dave Thomas Foundation for Adoption found in their 2017 National Foster Care Adoption Attitudes Survey, 46% of Americans still “strongly agree” with the misperception that children who enter foster care are “juvenile delinquents,” but that is not the case.
 Children enter the foster care system through no fault of their own.

 Goals for the Foster Child